 Sampling Corvette DP.

-Meanwhile, once again, the battle I'm most interested in boils down to Thy Pacific Northwest Homeboyz' GTD (Daytona) class entrants, the #23 Alex Job Racing/Team Seattle entry and the #73 Park Place Motorsports entry, both in the newest renditions of Porsche's venerable 911 GT3R, for which I chronicled previously in;
+Meanwhile, once again, the battle I'm most interested in revolves round Thy Pacific Northwest Homeboyz' GTD (Daytona) class's #23 Alex Job Racing/Team Seattle entry, in Thar Shiny New rendition of Porsche's venerable 911 GT3R

-As Alex Job will be seeking his eleventh Sebring 12 Hours class victory - as the defending GTD class winner, having snatched victory from the Dodge Vipers last year with under two minutes remaining!
+As Alex Job will be seeking his eleventh Sebring 12 Hours class victory - as the defending GTD class winner, having snatched victory from the Dodge Vipers last year with under two minutes remaining; Aye Karumba!

 As I plan to Drop-in to imsa.com's live Internetz' coverage sometime during Thy race, primarily the last several hours since it'll be the ONLY way to hear I-T live.
-Which will be a Win-Win for Mwah, since I really enjoy the wry, enthusiastic tone of John Hindhaugh's calling of the race...
+Which will be a Win-Win for Mwah, since I really enjoy the wry, enthusiastic tone of John Hindhaugh calling of the race, and they Don't Barrage Us with incessant Commercials...